djhedges/exit_speed/README.md

-If `--include_sleep=True` is set then delays are added to mimic as if the replayed data was being recorded in real time.  `--include_sleep=True` also tags the data as "replayed" instead of "live" and is removed by the cleanup_timescale.py script.
+If `--include_sleep=True` is set then delays are added to mimic as if the replayed data was being recorded in real time.  `--include_sleep=True` also tags the data as "replayed" instead of "live" and is removed by cleanup_timescale.py.

 #### cleanup_timescale.py